 The glycerin is a useful by-product from soap production, although can be left in the soap product as a softening agent, which is what we do at Stephenson, utilising the high Glycerin content for additional processing and performance benefits.

 The fats or oils can range, so long as you have the correct ratio of hard to soft that enables the soap bar to physically form and set.
-This ratio can then be adjusted to give you a bar that lasts longer and doesnt lather, or foams higher and dissoves quicker.
+This ratio can then be adjusted to give you a bar that lasts longer and doesn’t lather, or foam higher and dissolves quicker.
 The typical ratio is 80:20 with Palm (Hard 80) and Palm Kernel (Soft 20) We excel at adjusting and manipulating these ratios, creating speciality soap bases with innovative speciality oils and additives.
-We can use a vast array of oils in our soap manufacture, however most suppliers will use a standard range of oils as seen below:
+We can use a vast array of oils in our soap manufacture, however, most suppliers will use a standard range of oils as seen below:

 - Palm Oil

 Opaque vegetable origin, high glycerine soap, is sold globally.
 Manufactured using Vegetable Oils these soaps contain no synthetic ingredients of surfactants, they have a high pH and can in turn in some circumstances be drying on the skin.
 Vegetable soap tends to be more natural and contains no synthetic or chemical ingredients.

 Vegetable soap bases can also be used by brands and retailers looking to market supply chain certification, such as Organic, Natural, Sustainable, Fairtrade as the soap is made using raw and natural oils, not surfactants.
 These soaps are typically referred to as ‘true’ and ‘traditional’ soap bars.
 We can tailor soap bar composition and performance by adjusting our fats and oils, we also introduce other additives such as Shea Butter, Argan Oil, Cocoa Butter and much more to give moisturise and cleanse the skin whilst washing.